Scale your global team

 Learn about tax reporting, compensation laws, registration requirements and more in our free Payroll Guide for Portugal.

-Employees and employers in Portugal are subject to the following tax and social security contribution rates (as of February 2022):
+Employees and employers in Portugal are subject to the following tax and social security contribution rates (last review February 2023):

 21% corporate tax rate